Minibattle/Meta-Quest-Affiliate-Codes/README.md

 ## Meta Quest Affiliate Codes
 A list of discount codes for games, apps, hardware, and accessories on the Meta Quest Store.
 Using any of these will give you a price cut (usually of 10% off).
-Request games via pull requests and they'll usually be added within a day of request.
+Request games via reporting an issue and they'll usually be added within a day of request.

 # Hardware
 Accessories are towards the bottom!